In your kitchen

 Finally, don’t forget to turn off the tap when you brush your teeth.

 A running tap can use six litres of water per minute.
 By turning off the tap while brushing their teeth, a family of four could save up to £36 on metered water bills, as well as up to 17,520 litres of water a year.
-You can also fit a bathroom tap insert to save a further one litre a minute, see our instruction video below for guidance.
+You could also fit a bathroom tap insert to save a further one litre a minute, see our instruction video below for guidance.